Artlist-creator/Google-Power-user/Week-1/note.md

     * -e: match pattern
     * --include and --exclude: include and exclude files in the search
     * --include-dir and --exclude-dir: include or exclude directories in the search
+    * -l -l, --files-with-matches
+       Suppress normal output; instead print the name of each input file from which output would normally have been printed.
+The scanning will stop on the first match.  (-l is specified by POSIX.)